“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 "Oh, curious on how screwed we are now, hmm?"
 Varhi hummed sarcastically.

-"Sairek, there’s dozens of those things—possibly hundreds, and I think as time passes, the fog I mentioned is spawning more.
+"Prince, there’s dozens of those things—possibly hundreds, and I think as time passes, the fog I mentioned is spawning more.
 I've already killed dozens more... by myself.
-It's unnending.”
+It's an unnending nightmare.”
 Varhi answered honestly. “...Unfortunately, they seem to actually be increasing in number faster than I've been able to swat them down... and don't think just because I've been able to slay so many by myself that they are easy.
 They're far from it.
-The one you guys battles you still needed my assistance.
+The one you guys battled, you still needed my assistance.
 Try handling hundreds of those with at least two other variants that are actually more dangerous than that one.
 The big brutes just have a weakness I can exploit, but as you can see, even with that, I still took a miserable beating..."

 Sairek gulped.